Factorizable joint shift revisited: General joint distribution shift

 with $X^{-1}(\mathcal{H}) = \{X^{-1}(H): H \in \mathcal{H}\}$ and $Y^{-1}(\mathcal{G}) = \{Y^{-1}(G): G \in \mathcal{G}\}$.
 By definition of $\mathcal{F}$, $X$ is $\mathcal{H}$-$\mathcal{F}$-measurable and $Y$ is $\mathcal{G}$-$\mathcal{F}$-measurable. \item The \emph{source distribution} $P = P_{(X,Y)}$ is a joint distribution of the feature variable $X$ and the label variable $Y$ and as such defined on $(\Omega, \mathcal{F})$.
 In the following, the source distribution $P$ is assumed to be completely known.
 The \emph{source feature distribution} $P_X$ is the image measure (or push-forward measure) of $P$ under $X$ and as such defined by $P_X[H] = P[X \in H]$, $H \in \mathcal{H}$.
 The \emph{source label distribution} $P_Y$ is the image measure of $P$ under $Y$ and as such defined by $P_Y[G] = P[X \in G]$, $G \in \mathcal{G}$.
 Both $P_X$ and $P_Y$ are unconditional distributions of $X$ and $Y$ respectively in the sense that they do not take into account already observed realisations of the other variable.
-In the machine learning literature $P_X$ and $P_Y$ also are referred to as \emph{prior distributions}. \item The \emph{target distribution} $Q = Q_{(X,Y)}$ is another joint distribution of the feature variable $X$ and the label variable $Y$ and as such also defined on $(\Omega, \mathcal{F})$.
+In the machine learning literature $P_X$ and $P_Y$ also are referred to as \emph{target prior distribution}. \item The \emph{target distribution} $Q = Q_{(X,Y)}$ is another joint distribution of the feature variable $X$ and the label variable $Y$ and as such also defined on $(\Omega, \mathcal{F})$.
 As mentioned above, in contrast to the source distribution, the target distribution $Q$ is assumed to be only partially known to an extent to be specified below in Section~\ref{se:FJS}.
 The \emph{target feature distribution} $Q_X$ is the image measure of $Q$ under $X$ and as such defined by $Q_X[H] = Q[X \in H]$, $H \in \mathcal{H}$.
-The \emph{target label distribution} $Q_Y$ is the image measure of $Q$ under $Y$ and as such defined by $Q_Y[G] = Q[X \in G]$, $G \in \mathcal{G}$. $Q_X$ and $Q_Y$ also are called prior distribution. \item The source distribution $P$ and the target distribution $Q$ are different, i.e.\ $P \neq Q$.
-In other words, there is a \emph{distribution shift} \citep[see e.g.][]{zhang2023dive} between source and target.
-Occasionally, non-specific distribution shift also is called \emph{dataset shift} in the literature \citep{quinonero2009dataset, MorenoTorres2012521}. \end{itemize}
+The \emph{target label distribution} $Q_Y$ is the image measure of $Q$ under $Y$ and as such defined by $Q_Y[G] = Q[X \in G]$, $G \in \mathcal{G}$. $Q_X$ and $Q_Y$ are called source prior distribution. \item The source distribution $P$ and the target distribution $Q$ are different, i.e.\ $P \neq Q$.
+In other words, there is a \emph{distribution shift} (see e.g.~Zhang et al.~\cite{zhang2023dive} between source and target.
+Occasionally, non-specific distribution shift also is called \emph{dataset shift} in the literature (Qui{\~n}onero-Candela et~al.~\cite{quinonero2009dataset}, Moreno-Torres et al.~\cite{MorenoTorres2012521}). \end{itemize}